ansys/pyensight/doc/source/user_guide/index.rst

                  probes.
 The result of probe queries can be accessed via this object.
 ENS_TEXTURE      Texture object maintain the pixel arrays that can
-                 be applied via projective or explict texture coordinates.
+                 be applied via projective or explicit texture coordinates.
 ENS_TOOL         Tools are spatial input devices in the scene.
 They
                  allow for the selection of points, regions of space, reference lines/planes, etc.  There are several